rusch95/rusch95.github.io/_posts/2020-07-26-flippinig-bits.md

 so I could see by the stack trace that crash was being caused by a division-by-zero error by the fp_sqrt function called by the function runicWeaponChance.
 By searching for _runicWeaponChance_ in the repo,
-I quickly found the line at fault [here](https://github.com/tsadok/brogue/blob/master/src/brogue/PowerTables.c#L418).
+I quickly found the line at fault [here](https://github.com/tsadok/brogue/blob/master/src/brogue/PowerTables.c#L418), where the game adjust the proc change of magical effects for quick weapons, such as the rapier.

 At first, I tried to do things the proper way.
 I downloaded the code from the official site and tried to compile it with Xcode.